theapsgroup/steampipe-plugin-gitlab/docs/tables/gitlab_project_member.md

 # Table: gitlab_project_member

+A project member is a user that is associated to a specific project.

+The `gitlab_project_member` table can be used to query information members of a specific project.

-Query project members for a specific project, **you must specify** a `project_id` in the where or join clause of the query.
+However, **you must specify** a `project_id` in the where or join clause.

 ## Examples